Skip to main content

 The Problem

 Network data doesn't arrive in neat message boundaries.
-You're parsing an MQTT protocol over TCP — the server sends a 300-byte message, but your socket returns it in two chunks: 256 bytes, then 44 bytes.
+A server sends a 300-byte message, but your socket returns it in two chunks: 256 bytes, then 44 bytes.
 Without StreamProcessor, you need manual accumulator code to track partial reads and reassemble messages.
 With it, you append() chunks and peekInt()/readBuffer() across boundaries transparently.

 Stream Fragmentation Problem